-“A pen in the hand of a writer is a weapon that can be used to promote good, fight evil, and restore the brokenness that exists in the world.”
+“A pen in the hand of a writer is a weapon that can be used to promote good, fight evil, and restore brokenness that exists in the world.”

 Brandie Muncaster